RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

                       web4                db[3:4]
 ```

-For this lab, we will group the servers into _WHAT_ - load balancers (lbservers) and WildFly Swarm application servers (wildflyservers).
+For this lab, we will start and group the servers into _WHAT_ - load balancers (lbservers) and WildFly Swarm application servers (wildflyservers).

-Another inventory best practice is that if you happen to have servers which are named 'srv1234-e445.gdml.oo.sld.foo' or as meaningless, you may want to think about giving your servers meaningful aliases in your inventory, such as web1 or etc. The reason for this is _readability_.
+ :thumbsup: Another inventory best practice is that if you happen to have servers which are named 'srv1234-e445.gdml.oo.sld.foo' or as meaningless, you may want to think about giving your servers meaningful aliases in your inventory, such as web1 or etc. The reason for this is _readability_.
 Both your playbooks and your playbooks output will become more readable.
 We will soon implement some meaningful aliases for our systems.

-Before we continue on, make sure that the $WORK_DIR variable is defined.
-If $WORK_DIR is not defined, [take a look at the preparations.](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-0)
+ :exclamation: Before we continue on, make sure that the $WORK_DIR variable is defined.
+If $WORK_DIR is not defined, [take a look at the preparations.](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-0)\

-Now, create a file named *hosts* in the *$WORK_DIR* folder.
+:boom: Now, create a file named *hosts* in the *$WORK_DIR* folder.

 ```
 cd $WORK_DIR
 touch hosts
 ```
->Please note: You got three servers assigned to you, referred to as **'Managed Systems'** when given to you.
+ :exclamation: You got three servers assigned to you, referred to as **'Managed Systems'** when given to you.
 It doesn't matter which one is put in the [lbservers] section and which remaining two are put in the [wildflyservers] section.

-Add the following text to the _$WORK_DIR/hosts_ file using an editor of choice:
+:boom: Add the following text to the _$WORK_DIR/hosts_ file using an editor of choice:
 ```
 [lbservers]
 loadbalancer1 ansible_host=xxx.xxx.xxx.xxx